keithspurr/ngSpotify2024/README.md

 ## Build

 Since Angular 13 `ng build` no longer uses the `--prod` flag.
-Now requires a different `ng build` followed by the new flag: `--configuation production`.
+Now use `ng build` followed by the new flag: `--configuation production`.

 ## Running unit tests